boschresearch/torchphysics/docs/tutorial/differentialoperators.rst

   laplace_t = tp.utils.laplacian(out, x, t) # <- here both variables

 All other operators work in the same way.
-Here_ you can go back to the main tutorial site.
+Here_ you can go back to the main tutorial page.

 .. _Here: tutorial_start.rst